 Her work-at-home status may also qualify some of her business expenses to be tax deductible.
-What exactly constitutes business expenses is up for debate; however, she must keep track of all possible expenses at all times so that she may determine qualified expenses later on for tax purposes.
+What exactly constitutes business expenses are up for debate.
+However, she must keep track of all possible expenses at all times so that she may determine qualified expenses later on for tax purposes.

 Situation 2: American Citizen Hired by a Foreign Subsidiary of a U.S. Company

-Scenario: Financial analyst working at a American bank’s partner bank in Hong Kong.
+Scenario: Financial analyst working at an American bank’s partner bank in Hong Kong.

 Additionally, he would report all his financial accounts held in Hong Kong when filing his return.
-FATCA and FBAR compliance should be one of the top priorities for him as they can get him in serious trouble for non-compliance.
+FATCA and FBAR compliance should be one of the top priorities for him.
+He can get him in serious trouble for non-compliance.

 Of course, these two cases are overly simplified.
 But you can have an idea on what to expect and adequately prepare when taking a job overseas.